oconnor663/jacko.io/posts/async_io.md

 Previously we did that inside a closure, and here we do it inside an `async` block, which works like an anonymous `async fn` that takes no arguments.

-Fingers crossed that the server works!
-Now for the client.
+Hopefully that works.
+Now we need to translate the client so we can test it.

 We just did async writes, so let's do async reads.
 The counterpart of `Write::write_all` is [`Read::read_to_end`], but that's not quite what we want.